liuyujie714/TprParser/TprParser/README.md

 ## TODO

-* more parameters can be modified
+* More parameters can be modified